Virginia True

-Virginia True was an American painter said to "Epitomize the pioneer spirit of the United States in the early twentieth century".
+Virginia True (February 7, 1900 – January 4, 1989) was an American painter and educator.
+She was said to "epitomize the pioneer spirit of the United States in the early twentieth century".

 Early life

-True was born in 1900 in St. Louis.
+True was born on February 7, 1900, in St. Louis.
 Although both parents were classical musicians, True herself exhibited her innate talent in the visual arts rather than the musical field.

-She began her college education at Butler University's College of Education, but chose to complete her studies at the John Herron Art Institute, now known as the Herron School of Art and Design, in Indianapolis, Indiana.
+She began her college education at Butler University's College of Education, but chose to complete her studies at the John Herron Art Institute (now known as the Herron School of Art and Design), in Indianapolis, Indiana.
 At the time, Indianapolis had an active arts community, which included noted artists, such as William Merritt Chase, Frank Duveneck and the renowned New Mexico printmaker, Gustave Baumann.
-True's education at the Herron was followed by a one-year scholarship to the Pennsylvania Academy of Fine Arts.
+True's education at the Herron was followed by a one-year scholarship to the Pennsylvania Academy of the Fine Arts.

 True first visited the Southwest in 1928, when she and several friends from the Herron Institute took a road trip through Northern New Mexico.
 They traveled down the High Road from Taos into the Rio Grande Valley and Santa Fe.
 Her response to the culture and landscape of New Mexico was intense: "Might I preserve on canvas my thrill and deep feeling of the grand things of nature I have beheld today."